Tenants Without Water For Months At Merrywood Mobile Home Park

 Recently, tenants were able to discuss their concerns with the manager, who said several people don’t have water pressure and promised to call someone to help.
 On Wednesday, Nov.
 6, a WEED, Inc. truck came to the mobile home park, apparently for an inspection.
 The tenant was concerned that WEED addresses sewer needs and would not be able to help with lost water pressure.

-InkFreeNews contacted WEED and a staff member stated that WEED is able to work on both the sewage and running water for a mobile home park, but they did not want to discuss the specific case.
+InkFreeNews contacted WEED, and a staff member stated that WEED is able to work on both the sewage and running water for a mobile home park, but they did not want to discuss the specific case.

 Another tenant stated that they had been experiencing water problems at Merrywood for two years that increased over the last seven months.
 For two years, the tenant said they had no cold water, only hot.
 In the last seven months, issues with losing water pressure came up intermittently.
 This tenant said they knew of four mobile homes that have been experiencing similar problems.